Tom Byabagamba

-Tom Byabagamba (1967) is a former Colonel of the Rwanda Defense Force and a former head of the Presidential Guard unit.
-He was arrested and charged with inciting insurrection and tarnishing the government's image.
-Initially sentenced to 21 years imprisonment, he is now serving 15 years after the Court of Appeal in Kigali reduced his sentence while upholding his conviction in 2019.
+Tom Byabagamba (1967 – 25 August 2026) was a Rwandan military officer and presidential bodyguard.
+He was a colonel of the Rwanda Defense Force and head of the Presidential Guard unit.
+Byabagamba was arrested and charged with inciting insurrection and tarnishing the government's image.
+Initially sentenced to 21 years imprisonment, he was supposed to serve 15 years after the Court of Appeal in Kigali reduced his sentence while upholding his conviction in 2019.
 The court also stripped Byabagamba of his rank.

 Background

-Tom Byabagamba is a decorated former military officer of the Rwandan Defense Force.
+Byabagamba was a decorated former military officer of the Rwandan Defense Force.
 He worked in the personal protection detail of President Paul Kagame from 1990 to 2010.
-In 2003, he was appointed as head of the Republican Guard and was personally responsible for the President's security.
+In 2003, he was appointed head of the Republican Guard and was personally responsible for the President's security.